antmicro/astsee/README.md

 pipx install .
 ```

-As of now astsee depends on `jq` installed gloablly in system
+As of now, `astsee` depends on `jq` being accessible in `PATH`.

-In Ubuntu/Debian you can install it with
+On Ubuntu or Debian, you can install it with
 ```sh
 apt install jq
 ```

 ## Verilator mode
-Astsee provides separate mode specialized for dumps of Verilator's AST:
+Astsee provides a separate mode for interpreting Verilator AST dumps:
 <!-- name="verilator-pretty-print" -->
 ```sh
 astsee_verilator tests/verilator_in/test1_a.tree.json | head -n 10 # head for brevity